 (Image courtesy of Sandia National Laboratory)

 This cooling can be done with water (wet cooling) or air (dry cooling), or a combination of both (hybrid cooling).
 Water cooling is the most efficient.
-PV, concentrating PV, and dish-engine solar plants are not thermal cycle plants and therefore do not require water for cooling.
+PV, concentrating PV, and dish-engine solar plants are not thermal-cycle plants and therefore do not require water for cooling.

 CSP plants using parabolic trough and power tower technologies must use some form of cooling.

 Heat from the condenser is rejected using fans and ambient air.
 A significant temperature difference between the outside air and the exhaust steam is needed for an adequate heat exchange, limiting performance on hot summer days.
 Dry cooling systems have greater capital costs in comparison to wet cooling, but significantly reduce total water consumption (see chart above).
+For example, Ivanpah Solar Electric Generating System is dry cooling.

 The hybrid approach involves constructing both a wet and a dry cooling system.
 These systems can either operate in parallel or switch from dry cooling to wet cooling during the hottest hours of the day.
 Hybrid systems conserve less water than dry cooling but are more expensive than either alone.
+For example, Crescent Dunes Solar Energy Project is hybrid-cooling.

 Water Use in Context: Utility-Scale Solar Power & Agriculture